 How to find images

-Our collection of images contain everything from copperplate engravings to press and fine art photography.
-Some are available digitally and some are not.
-Get help finding what you are searching for.
+Our collection of prints and photographs contains everything from copperplate engravings to fine art photography.
+Some images are available digitally and some are not.

 Search our digital collections

 In the digital collections, you can find images of people, places, and events from the portrait collection, topographical and chronological collection, as well as different partial collections.
-You can search names, locations and subjects (houses, workers, tram cars etc.).
-Magazine drawings are found in a separate area in the digital collections.
+You can search names, locations and subjects (houses, workers, tram cars, and so on).
+Cartoon art can be found in a separate area of the digital collections.

 Search for aerial photographs in An Aerial View of Denmark.

-If the image you searched for is not digitally available, it may be found in the part of the collections waiting to be digitised.
+If the image you searched for is not digitally available, it may be found in the part of the collections not yet digitised.